Theda Bara: Legacy

-As to vamping, critics stated that her portrayal of calculating, cold-hearted women was morally instructive to men.
+Critics stated that her portrayal of calculating, cold-hearted women was morally instructive to men.
 Bara responded, "I will continue doing vampires as long as people sin."

 In 1994, she was honored with her image on a U.S. postage stamp designed by caricaturist Al Hirschfeld.
 The Fort Lee Film Commission dedicated Main Street and Linwood Avenue in Fort Lee, New Jersey, as "Theda Bara Way" in May 2006 to honor Bara, who made many of her films at the Fox Studio on Linwood and Main.

 Over a period of several years, filmmaker and film historian Phillip Dye reconstructed Cleopatra on video.
 Titled Lost Cleopatra, the full-length feature was created by editing together production-still picture montages combined with the surviving film clip.
 The script was based on the original scenario, with modifications derived from research into censorship reports, reviews of the film, and synopses from period magazines.
 Dye screened the film at the Hollywood Heritage Museum on February 8, 2017.